Joel Samuels: Reception

 Upon Joel's arrival, Robin Oliver of The Sydney Morning Herald said "We sent them Jason and Kylie and now the Poms have sent us Daniel Macpherson, who plays newcomer Joel Samuels and has survived the first week of coaching at the pool.
 Just what Erinsborough needs, a Pom to teach Aussies how to swim.
 But no doubt it'll give the UK ratings a lift.
 Joel was told by best pal Mal Kennedy to stay at his parents' place, but Mal forgot to tell anybody, so the week has been spent clearing that up.
 Stretch things thin, don't they?"

 In 1999, MacPherson received a Logie Award for "Most Popular Male Talent" for his portrayal of Joel.
 In 2001, MacPherson was nominated for "Most Popular Actor".

 The BBC said Joel's most notable moment was "Almost dying while being pinned under a ute in a river."
 Viewers voted Joel's rescue from beneath the car in the river the "Best storyline of 1999" in the Neighbours.com Awards.
 Inside Soap called the storyline one of the show's "most dramatic moments."

 In 2010, Joel was included in a TV Week poll to find the Top twenty-five Neighbours characters.
 The character was popular in terms of his appearance.
 Nick Levine of media and entertainment website Digital Spy included MacPherson in a picture feature on male soap stars.
 Holy Soap called Joel a "beefcake."
-Lorna Cooper of MSN also commented on Joel's "Hunky" appearance, saying "In effect, he was Neighbours major piece of totty.
+Lorna Cooper of MSN also commented on Joel's "Hunky" appearance, saying "In effect, he was Neighbours' major piece of totty.
 Joel's sporty prowess was put to good use on the show; I've lost count of the number of times his toned physique was on display."
+In 2015, a Herald Sun reporter included Joel being "trapped by a rising river and rescued just in time" in their "Neighbours' 30 most memorable moments" feature.